-There is a huge amount of activity over Cleveleys and the Fylde Coast.
+There’s a lot of activity in the sky over the Fylde Coast.
 Generally if you see an aircraft with 4 engines (look for 4 trails behind it) then it’s most likely bound for the USA or Canada.
-These flights are also more often originating from Germany or elsewhere in Europe.
+These flights are also more often than not originating from Germany or elsewhere in Europe.

 Once you start checking the skies it can become addictive.

-This Lancaster came over Cleveleys at the time of one of the big airshows – unlikely that this would be on a plane tracker!
+This Lancaster flew low over Cleveleys beach at the time of one of the big airshows – although it’s unlikely that this would appear on a plane tracker!